RajarapuChristina/miniproject/README.md

 Emotion-Based-music-player
 It's music player with chrome as front-End which has the capablity to detect emotions from the face of user with the help of machine learning algorithm.
-Credits of this project goes to @yashshah2609 and @PartheshSoni.
+Credits of this project goes to @RajarapuChristina.
 Description :

       In this project we have used libraries like OpenCV, EEL, numpy etc.

       OpenCV : for capturing images from webcam as well as for processing purpose. made implemantation of fisherface methodology of opencv for classification.

       FisherFace : to train the madel and store it in a model-file(.xml).
 While using player it uses for prediction for emotion.

       **--> We have used haarcascade trained model provided by OpenCV for face segmentation from the captured image.